 In the event the building needs to be evacuated or locked down due to any emergency or any other dangerous situation involving an imminent threat to the health and safety of students and employees (an "Emergency"), ATI will initiate its emergency and evacuation procedures.
 Maps of the evacuation route have been posted in each office, common area and classroom.
-The Campus Director or his/her designee will, without delay, and taking into account the safety of students, faculty and staff, and guests, determine the content of the notification and initiate the notification system.
+The Campus Director or his/her designee will, without delay, and taking into account the safety of students, faculty and staff, and guests, determine the content of the notification and initiate the notification process.
 The notification will not be initiated if, in his/her professional judgment, a notification will compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.

-ATI has developed a process to confirm that there is an Emergency, determine who to notify, determine the content of the notification, and initiate the notification system.
+ATI has developed a process to confirm that there is an Emergency, determine who to notify, determine the content of the notification, and initiate the notification process.
 The Campus Director or his/her designee will contact local law enforcement, campus personnel, and local news sources to obtain as much information as possible.
-Upon the confirmation of an Emergency, ATI will issue a warning via one or more of the following means of communication: classroom notification, email or text message, the ATI website, social media, other spoken or written verbal announcement, and/or other appropriate means to immediately inform individuals on campus of the need to evacuate and procedures to follow.
+Upon the confirmation of an Emergency, ATI will issue a warning via one or more of the following means of communication: classroom notification, email, text message, online notification, the ATI website, social media, other spoken or written verbal announcement, and/or other appropriate means to immediately inform individuals on campus of the need to evacuate and procedures to follow.
 As necessary, the Campus Director or his/her designee will contact specific sections of the campus and take steps to inform the larger community of the Emergency.
 The front desk personnel and Campus Director or his/her designee will notify the local police, fire or other appropriate first responder(s) to assist with the Emergency.
+When appropriate and practicable, the Campus Director or his/her designee will designate a staff member to alert neighboring businesses (those immediately adjacent to the campus) of the emergency via phone, text or other electronic means, or in person.

 ATI publishes maps of the campus showing the school's emergency evacuation routes in every classroom and at other gathering places for students, faculty, and staff.
-The school tests its fire sprinklers and alarms on an annual basis.
+The school tests the emergency response and evacuation procedures on at least an annual basis, including announced or unannounced tests.
+Additionally, the school tests its fire sprinklers and alarms on an annual basis.